PufferFinance/PufferPool/docs/PufferProtocol.md

 * Delete unused information regarding the validator from on-chain
 * Change the validator to EXITED status
 * Return the validator's bond to the NoOp, if they were not slashed
-* Remove the corresponding amount from the validator's bond if the validator's balance is less than 32 ETH
+* Burn the corresponding amount from the validator's bond if the validator's balance is less than 32 ETH

 *Requirements*:
 * Validator must be in ACTIVE status